KuligKamil/mongodb-project-workshop/tutorial/why_mongodb/README.md

   GO for it here to get more details [https://db-engines.com/en/ranking_definition](https://db-engines.com/en/ranking_definition)

-### Summary
+### Rule ABC - Motivation

+Always Be Curious!

+We never use commercially use MongoDB or NoSQL Database.

+We always use Relational Databases.
+Mostly PostgreSQL.

+We want to try something new.

+> If you can’t explain it to a six-year-old, you don’t understand it yourself.

+Not sure who

+> You don't have to be an expert, just know more than the person learning from you.

+Not sure who

 > The best option to learn something new is to create workshop.
 You have perfect motivation, deadline.

 Kamil Kulig

-  MongoDB is the most popular database that as not Relational Database.

-  Spoiler alert!
-In our opinion solid database for MVP with pleasant Developer Experience.